prisma-capacity/aws-cloud-meta/aws-cloud-meta-spring-ec2/README.md

 aws.cloud.meta.enabled=true
 ```

-If you do so Spring-Boot tries to instantiate a `ContainerMetaData` and `TaskMetaData` bean during boot.
+If you do so Spring-Boot tries to instantiate a `InstanceMetaData`.